History and Science Museums in and around Nice

 Explore the wealth of amazing history and science museums in Nice and the surrounding Riviera towns.
 Here’s our picks of the best museums…

 Just click the links below for a page with all the details, tickets, extras, anecdotes, and what not to miss.

 Roman Bath Ruins on Cimiez

 Terra Amata Cave Man dig and Lazaret Cave is on the site of a 400,000-year-old prehistoric elephant hunting camp, excavated just above the Nice Port.
 Here are the details on how to get there and what to expect.

-Palais Lascaris in Old Nice is a tiny but interesting museum that shows what Old Nice’s was like in its heyday, plus an impressive and curious collection of ancient musical instruments.
+Palais Lascaris in Old Nice is a small but interesting museum that shows what Old Nice was like in its medieval heyday, plus an impressive and curious collection of ancient musical instruments.

 The Franciscan Friar Museum is tucked into the working Monastery on Cimiez; it focuses on the life of monks through the ages, is quick to see… and free, so why not?
 (Especially if you are up on Cimiez anyway for the Roman Ruins or the Matisse Museum…)

 The Musee des Merveilles is accessible by train in the mountain town of Tende.
 This well-presented multi-lingual museum is a surprise, and covers not only the mysterious stone-age engravings found throughout the valley, but also geology, prehistory, and a bit on the local wildlife as well.
 Here’s how to take the scenic mountain train, explore the little rustic villages, and make a day of it.

 The Nice Observatory This working astronomy lab is technically not a museum… but it offers really interesting guided tours during the week, plus has a new interactive learning center called the Universarium, so I’m putting it under Science Museums anyway!

 The tiny Natural History Museum behind Place Garibaldi is worth seeing if you have time left on your Nice museum pass and especially with kids.